tanislara292-ux/Zakaz_Dashboard/dashboard-mvp/integrations/qtickets_api/README.md

 - Requests follow the official specification (see `qtickesapi.md`, section "Список заказов"): the `where` filter array and `orderBy` sort directive are JSON strings encoded in the GET query parameters when calling `/orders`.
+Despite the docs showing JSON bodies, QTickets confirmed that URL-encoding those structures for GET is an accepted pattern.
+- Warning: the vendor occasionally ignores filters formatted with compact offsets (`+0300`).
+  The client therefore forces the extended ISO offset form (`+03:00`) required by the spec.
 - When GET continuously fails with retryable 5xx errors, the client triggers a compatibility POST fallback that sends the same filters as a JSON body so the legacy behaviour remains available during API outages.

 Verify the production run directly in ClickHouse: